-Net income attributable to common shareholder for the quarter ended June 30, 2018 of \$199 million is an increase of \$79 million or 65.8% from the prior year.
+Net income attributable to common shareholders for the quarter ended June 30, 2018 of \$200 million is an increase of \$83 million or 70.9% from the prior year.
 Significant influences on net income included:

-- · increase in transmission and distribution revenues due to higher energy consumption resulting from favourable weather; - higher transmission revenues driven by timing of Ontario Energy Board (OEB)'s decision on the 2017-2018 transmission rate filing and increased OEB-approved transmission rates for 2018; and - lower operation, maintenance and administration (OM&A) costs primarily resulting from timing of work program costs, savings related to new IT outsourcing contract, lower volume of customer program costs, and lower corporate support costs.
+- · increase in transmission and distribution revenues due to higher energy consumption resulting from favourable weather; - higher transmission revenues driven by timing of Ontario Energy Board (OEB)'s decision on the 2017-2018 transmission rate filing and increased OEB-approved transmission rates for 2018; - lower operation, maintenance and administration (OM&A) costs primarily resulting from timing of work program costs, savings related to new IT outsourcing contract, lower volume of customer program costs, and lower corporate support costs; and - lower financing charges primarily due to revaluation of the deal-contingent foreign exchange forward contract and a decrease in interest expense on long-term debt, partially offset by interest incurred on the Convertible Debentures issued in August 2017.

-Net income attributable to common shareholder for the six months ended June 30, 2018 of \$414 million is an increase of \$124 million or 42.8% from the prior year.
-Year-to-date results were impacted by similar factors to those noted above, as well as lower financing charges primarily due to a decrease in interest expense on long-term debt.
+Net income attributable to common shareholders for the six months ended June 30, 2018 of \$422 million is an increase of \$138 million or 48.6% from the prior year.
+Year-to-date results were impacted by similar factors to those noted above.